athkalia/Just-Another-Android-App/README.md

 * Ok http interceptor for changing the base url in tests
 * Idling resources
 * Unlocking screen for Espresso tests (check class com.example.util.EspressoTestRunner)
+* Support for RxJavaPlugins class, that allows easy overriding of RxJava 2 schedulers in tests (check MainPresenterTest class)

 #### Other:
 * Separate app icons according to build type